-Of the two songs, “Not Fade Away” is the most famous.
-It’s a classic rock ode with a Bo Diddley beat about a boy whose love for a girl is “bigger than a Cadillac” – a love that’s real “and not fade away.”
+It’s a classic rock ode with a Bo Diddley beat about a guy whose love for a girl is “bigger than a Cadillac” – a love, the guy claims, that’s real and “not fade away.”

-Holly was killed in a plane crash on February 3, 1959 (called “the day the music died” by Don Maclean in his 1971 song “American Pie”).
-But Holly’s music still lives on, as does the phrase “not fade away.”
+Holly was killed in a tragic plane crash a little over a year after “Not Fade Away” was released.
+(The date of his death, February 3, 1959, was memorably called “the day the music died” by Don McLean in his 1971 hit song “American Pie.”)